Unboxed-Software/solana-course/content/pda.md

 }
 ```

+### 5. Update `add_movie_review` to create comment counter account

+Recall that `processor.rs` defines the logic for how we process each instruction within our program.
+As part of enabling commenting,

-Before we implement the `add_comment` function, let’s make our updates to the `add_movie_review` function.
+Before we implement the `add_comment` function, we need to update the `add_movie_review` function to create the review's comment counter account.

-To keep track of the total number of comments that exist for a review, we’ll create a separate account that act as a comment counter each time a review is created.
-We will derive the PDA for this account using the movie review address and the word “comment” as seeds.
+Remember that this account will keep track of the total number of comments that exist for an associated review.
+It's address will be a PDA derived using the movie review address and the word “comment” as seeds.
 Note that how we store the counter is simply a design choice.
 We could also add a “counter” field to the original movie review account.

 Within the `add_movie_review` function, let’s add a `pda_counter` to represent the new counter account we’ll be initializing along with the movie review account.
 This means we now expect four accounts to be passed into the `add_movie_review` function through the `accounts` argument.